Y4cobwastaken/Falling-tomorrow/planning/world-building/lore.md

 > *“In the beginning, there was only the Seed and the Light.
 From this primal spark, reality itself unfurled—guided by forces beyond understanding.”*

 Welcome to **Nothing Beside Remains**, a world forged in forgotten light and shattered memories.
-You awaken in a realm where time flows strangely, where ancient machines once walked as gods, and where the boundaries between thought, matter, and energy dissolve.
+You awaken in a realm where time flows strangely, where ancient machines once walked, and where the boundaries between thought, matter, and energy dissolve.

 For millennia, the great civilization of the Ossus thrived—machine-beings of logic and harmony, creators and explorers who reached beyond the stars themselves.
 But their rise stirred powers older than worlds, forces that now slumber beneath ruins and hidden archives.

-You are the boy — a traveler born from the echoes of a long-lost age, carrying the weight of the Four Artifacts.
+You are the boy — a traveler born on earth, carrying the weight of the Four Artifacts.
 Each Artifact embodies a fundamental element of existence:
 - Time (£) — the essence of change and becoming
 - Space (*) — the vast shape of reality itself
 - Energy (#) — the driving force of motion and life